 The final page of the catalog:

 The final book in the Booklover’s Library, #59, was published in 1945, and fittingly for the time, is a book on ship navigation (in its second edition).
 Sir James A.G.
-Troup’s On The Bridge was originally published in 1934 by Rich and Cowan, Ltd. This second edition was reprinted after 1945, the latest in WorldCat being a 1952 edition (which indicates it is in the Booklover’s Library).
+Troup’s On The Bridge was originally published in 1934 by Rich and Cowan, Ltd. This second edition was reprinted after 1945, the latest in WorldCat is a 1952 edition (which indicates it is in the Booklover’s Library).
 This seems to be the only title in the Booklover’s Library reprinted after 1945.

 The jacket for this title is the same as the Maxwell title above, except that the inclusion of “21 Unique Maps” is noted on the jacket spine.
 Also, “The Proceeds of the sale of this book are being devoted to the Royal Naval Benevolent Society” is included on the front of the jacket.
 The price on the front jacket flap is 5/- net, up from the much cheaper 2/6 net on the Maxwell title published in the mid-1930s.
 This is probably due to the 21 tipped-in maps in the back of this otherwise short (76 page) book.